Rashid al-Din Hamadani: Authorship and plagiarism accusations

 The authorship of the Jāmiʿ al-Tawārīkh has been questioned on several grounds.

 Abu al-Qasim Kashani (d.
 1324), who wrote the most important extant contemporary source on Öljaitü, maintained that he himself was the true author of the Jāmiʿ al-Tawārīkh, "for which Rashid al-Din had stolen not only the credit but also the very considerable financial rewards."

 According to Encyclopædia Iranica, "While there is little reason to doubt Rashid al-Din’s overall authorship of the Jāmiʿ al-Tawārīkh, the work has generally been considered a collective effort, partly carried out by research assistants."
 Kashani may have been one of those assistants.

 Some also contended that it was a translation of a Mongol original.

 Authorship of his Letters

 Scholars are in dispute about whether Rashid al-Din's Letters are a forgery or not.
 According to David Morgan in The Mongols, Alexander Morton has shown them to be a forgery, probably from the Timurid period.
 One scholar who has attempted to defend the letters' authenticity is Abolala Soudovar.

 Fahlavi poems

-There are some fahlavīyāt by him apparently in his native dialect: a hemistich called zabān-e fahlavī (1976, I, p.
-290), a quatrain with the appellation bayt-efahlavī, and another hemistich titled zabān-e pahlavī ("Fahlavi language").
+There are some fahlavīyāt or fahlavī poems by him, seemingly in his native dialect: a hemistich called zabān-e fahlavī ("Fahlavi language"; see Rašīd-al-Dīn Fażl-Allāh, Kašf al-ḥaqāʾeq I, Tehran, 1976, p.
+290), a quatrain called bayt-efahlavī ("Fahlavi/Pahlavi verse/poetic couplet/quatrain"), and another hemistich titled zabān-e pahlavī ("Fahlavi language").